 - Few backlinks – Your content isn’t generating new backlinks from other websites, as indicated by SEO tools (like Ahrefs).

 - Broken links – Old articles or pages link out to pages (either on your website or elsewhere) that are no longer live and return a 404 error.

 - Decreased organic traffic – Your organic traffic to your page(s) or post(s) is decreasing, based on your Google Analytics data.

-- Poor social engagement – When shared on social media, your content is getting a low number of likes, comments, and shares.
+- Poor social engagement – When shared on social media, your content gets a low number of likes, comments, and shares.

 - Outdated sources – You are referencing laws, studies, or articles that are no longer valid or are at least five years old.

-- Not evergreen – Your articles aren’t “evergreen” and need to be updated regularly to stay relevant.
+- Not evergreen – Your articles aren’t “evergreen” and must be updated regularly to stay relevant.

 - Change in approach – Your law firm has changed its approach, services, or philosophy, which is not yet reflected in your content.